Last Updated on

+Do you know how to make homemade donuts?
 One of Marty’s biggest dessert cravings is donuts.
 When we were first married, I used to make homemade donuts for him fairly regularly.
 He loves them and raves about them to whoever will listen to him.
 I admit that it’s been quite a while since I’ve made him donuts.
-Last week, he showed up with a box of donuts from the local donut shop, gave me a pitiful look, and said “It’s been forever since you made me donuts.”
+Last week, he showed up with a box of donuts from the local donut shop, gave me a pitiful look, and said: “It’s been forever since you made me donuts.”
 It definitely hasn’t been forever but it has been a long time.
+Product has been provided.
+This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.

 How to Make Homemade Donuts